-- 3.8 Infills are included within the MOIRA2.2 demand matrix to add in the missing journeys and revenue identified in para 3.3 in three key areas: - Within London Travelcard area: Whilst the underlying matrix includes an estimate of journeys made on Day Travelcards / Travelcard seasons purchased at National Rail stations, it does not include a significant number of national rail trips made using Travelcards purchased at tube stations, travel shops and newsagents.
-In the 2015/16 MOIRA2.2 matrix a new methodology has been used to represent 'inboundary' Travelcards based on Transport for London's (TfL) Oyster Clicks Model (OCM) see paragraph 4.3 for further details.
-Also for 2015/16 an infill is included for journeys made using Freedom Passes which means that the existing infill that was previously included as part of the development of the ODM is no longer required. - Within Passenger Transport Executive (PTE) areas: The underlying matrix excludes virtually all rail trips made on PTE-sponsored tickets, which are usually zonal and often multimodal.
+- 3.8 Infills are included within the MOIRA2.2 demand matrix to add in the missing journeys and revenue identified in para 3.3 in three key areas: - Within London Travelcard area: Whilst the underlying matrix includes an estimate of journeys made on Day Travelcards / Travelcard seasons purchased at National Rail stations, it does not include a significant number of national rail trips made using Travelcards purchased at Tube stations, travel shops and newsagents.
+Since the 2015/16 MOIRA2.2 matrix, a new methodology has been used to represent 'inboundary' Travelcards based on Transport for London's (TfL) Oyster Clicks Model (OCM) see Appendix A for further details.
+Also since 2015/16, the base matrix has include journeys associated with Freedom Pass (these were previously added as an infill). - Within Passenger Transport Executive (PTE) areas: The underlying matrix excludes virtually all rail trips made on PTE-sponsored tickets, which are usually zonal and often multimodal.
 The infill included in MOIRA2.2 to represent these journeys from 2015/16 is now consistent with that used in the ODM. - Trips to/from Airports: The underlying matrix includes many trips to/from airports, but excludes all Heathrow Express journeys, and some tickets sold for Gatwick Express, Stansted Express and other airport operators. - 3.9 There are also other ticket sales which are not included in the MOIRA2.2 demand matrix, but these are generally much less significant.
 It should also be noted that journeys with no associated ticket sales such as staff travel, and particularly fare evaders, are not included in the MOIRA2.2 demand matrix and therefore are not included in the ODM either. - 3.10 The most significant "infills" are for the London Travelcard area (sales made by TfL), and for PTEs, since in both cases a substantial proportion of the rail journeys use multimodal travelcard-type tickets. - 3.11 The third infill, for Airports, estimates the significant number of rail journeys on both Gatwick and Stansted Express, made on tickets sold outside of the RSP system i.e. not sold by National Rail outlets.
 Journeys on Heathrow Express are excluded from the MOIRA2.2 demand matrix.